Article

 2. The design of open space shall meet the design requirements of Section 16.5.

-3. Development shall provide a minimum of on-site open space as follows:
+3. Based on the site area, development shall provide on-site open space as follows:

-Table 6-7: Required Open Space
+Table 6-7: Minimum Required Open Space

 CGCR